-One evening playing Gimby, I was inspired to use my illustrative skillset to make a small-scale of a similar nature.
-I loved the DIY & silly attitude of the game, and I knew I could create something better and different.
+One evening while playing Gimby, I was inspired to use my illustrative skillset to make a small-scale game of a similar nature.
+I loved the DIY & silly attitude of the game, and I knew I could create something similar.

 Every evening, we walk our 11-year-old Corgi, Bodi around the park.
 It is hell.
-What would take a normal dog 10 minutes to complete the loop, can occasionally take Bodi 45 minutes.
+What would take a normal dog 10 minutes to complete the loop, can easily take Bodi 45 minutes.
 He walks slowly, takes hundreds of breaks, sniffs every bush, pees while walking, barks at big dogs, walks up to strangers to get a pet.
-I wanted to bring this joy to the world by creating a game where the user gets to be Bodi.
+I wanted to bring this joy to others by creating a game where the player gets to be Bodi.

 I have a lot of illustration experience with watercolor and wax crayons, and I wanted to bring those soft, sweet textures to this game.
 Below are the first sketches of the game starting with basic ideation building up to a color scheme.